Here East, London, September 2025

 To update the version number each time the app is rebuilt we write the action’s github.run_number to the GITHUB_ENV as the VERSION_CODE.

-The action then uses the credentials ANDROID_PUBLISHER_CREDENTIALS: ${{ secrets.PLAY_SERVICE_ACCOUNT_JSON } to login to Google Play.
+The action then uses the credentials ANDROID_PUBLISHER_CREDENTIALS: ${{ secrets.PLAY_SERVICE_ACCOUNT_JSON } which has also been added to the secrets to login to Google Play.

 There are different release tracks on Google Play: Production (The app is fully available), Open testing (The app is publicly available for testing on Google Play) and Closed and Internal testing (the app is released to a larger and smaller group of private testers respectively).
 There is also a release status.